FNODE: Flow-Matching for data-driven simulation of constrained multibody systems: Numerical Experiments

-with $m=10$ kg, $k=50$ N/m, and $d=2$ Ns/m.
-The system is initialized with $x(0)=1$ m, $\dot{x}(0)=0$, and simulated with RK4 at $\Delta t=0.01$ s.
-A trajectory of 700 steps was used for training, with an additional 300 steps reserved for extrapolation.
-Model hyperparameters are listed in Table~\ref{tab:hyper_smsd}.
+where $m=10$ kg, $k=50$ N/m, and $d=2$ Ns/m.
+The system is initialized with $x(0)=1$ m, $\dot{x}(0)=0$, and solved by a Runge-Kutta 4th order (RK4) formula at $\Delta t=0.01$ s.
+A trajectory of 300 steps was used for training, with an additional 100 steps reserved for extrapolation.
+The model hyperparameters are listed in Table~\ref{tab:hyper_smsd}.

 Figure~\ref{fig:smsd_xvt} compares predicted displacement and velocity.
 All methods fit well within the training interval, but differences emerge in extrapolation.
-FNODE maintains close agreement with the ground truth ($\epsilon=1.9\text{e-}2$), while MBD-NODE degrades more quickly ($\epsilon=1.3\text{e-}1$).
-LSTM fails to capture the dissipative behavior ($\epsilon=7.0\text{e-}1$), and FCNN diverges entirely ($\epsilon=4.2\text{e}1$).
-Phase-space trajectories in Fig.~\ref{fig:smsd_phase} confirm FNODE's stable long-term prediction, in contrast to the drift or stagnation observed in the baselines.
+FNODE maintains close agreement with the ground truth while MBD-NODE degrades more quickly.
+LSTM fails to capture the dissipative behavior, and FCNN diverges entirely.
+Phase-space trajectories in Figure~\ref{fig:smsd_phase} confirm FNODE's stable long-term prediction, in contrast to the drift or stagnation observed in the baselines.